 One of the most important things to realize about equity crowdfunding platforms is that you can only list on one of them.
 So you have to make your choice very carefully.
 Once you’ve signed the paperwork and committed, there’s no turning back!
-You’re locked into it – til death do you part (or, more hopefully, til successfully raising money do you part!)
+You’re locked into it.

 The trouble is, there are many equity crowdfunding platforms to choose from.
 What’s more, all of them look pretty similar – they all have professionally-built websites and feature most of the same site functionality – hosting video updates, a blog, social media links, a section about the team, and so on.

 Given their apparent similarity, how can you tell the difference between great equity crowdfunding platforms and the duds?
 This guide presents the exact steps to follow to distinguish equity crowdfunding platforms from one another.
 By the end of reading it, you’ll have everything you need to do your own analysis of all the options!

 1. Can They Facilitate What You Want To Do?